 Did you know that certain foods promote the formation of calcium oxalate crystals?
 The reason why is because they are high oxalate foods.
 The high oxalates in some foods can lead to these oxalates bonding with calcium to form calcium oxalate crystals in the kidneys.
-What’s surprising about these high oxalate foods is that they are often known as healthy foods.
+However, calcium oxalate crystals are one of the four kidney stone types.

 So you may be actually consuming these high oxalate foods thinking that you’re taking care of your health.
 In reality, some people are simply accelerating the formation of calcium oxalate crystals in their kidneys.
 Here is a handy list of high oxalate foods you should try to limit or even avoid depending on your susceptibility to forming kidney crystals.
 Also provided below are some low oxalate foods you can consume as alternatives.